 GABA balances the flow of electricity between the left and right brain hemispheres, creating steady, balanced electrical activity.
 It establishes rhythms all over the body including the heart, nervous system and more.
 We produce GABA primarily from the amino acid glutamine, along with healthy gut bacteria, phosphorylation, and the enzyme GAD65.
 More on the crucial roles of GAD65 and gluten below…

 When brain rhythm is disturbed and electrical firings get more random, we might have a range of symptoms of GABA deficiency, including anxiety and addiction, increased sensitivity to pain, PMS, Irritable Bowel, reflux, allergies, insomnia and much more… Seizures and panic attacks are classic symptoms of severe GABA deficiency.
-An excellent list of GABA deficiency symptoms is found in The Edge Effect book, one of my life-changing favorites.

 It may also be that autism is, in part, a GABA disorder.
 Read this for more.